 How to use the template: This template outlines the required elements of a program's self-study.
-For each major section of the self-study, the template includes a brief description of the purpose (Purpose), the content to be addressed (Content) and the relevant documents or evidence to be referenced in the narrative as appropriate.
+For each major section of the self-study, the template includes a brief description of the purpose (Purpose), the content to be addressed (Content) and the relevant documents or evidence to be referenced in the narrative as appropriate (Supporting Documents).
 Excluding supporting documents, the self-study should be no more than 25 pages, single spaced.

-The self-study may be organized in a way that makes sense to the program.
-However organized, the self-study must addresses each section and the content as that section as outlined below.
-If a different format is followed, it is the program's responsibility to describe in the cover letter accompanying the self-study where the required content is addressed in the document.
+The self-study may be organized in a way that makes sense to the program, especially for programs undergoing concurrent accreditation, such as ABET.
+However organized, the self-study must address the topics outlined below.
+If a different format is followed, it is the program's responsibility to describe in the cover letter accompanying the self-study where the required elements are addressed in the document.